Wiryenkfea-Eric/sand-box/README.md

 ---

-**Built with ❤️ using InfraCodeBase principles for secure, maintainable infrastructure**
+**Built with InfraCodeBase for secure, maintainable infrastructure**